Descriptions & Definitions Of Various Wedding Ceremonies...

 INTERFAITH CEREMONY

-is also known as a multi-faith or interdenominational.
+Is also known as a multi-faith or interdenominational.
 A combination or blend of religions ranging from only some religion to being entirely religious.